Frequently Asked Questions

 What is Procurement?

-The Council's procurement requires the delivery of several local and national priorities, such as economic and social value.
+The Council's procurement requires the delivery of several local and national priorities, such as economic, environmental and social value.

 The procurement process itself has numerous activities: